bitcoin-sv/block-headers-service/README.md

 Settings related to admin auth:
       - HTTP_SERVER_AUTHTOKEN=admin_only_afUMlv5iiDgQtj22O9n5fADeSb

-This admin token should be used as a Bearer token in the Authorization header when dynamically creating secure tokens for applications to then use at the GET /api/v1/access endpoint.
+This admin token should be used as a Bearer token in the Authorization header when dynamically creating secure tokens for applications to then use at the POST /api/v1/access endpoint.

 ##